Yes, I’m vegan.

 So what’s left to eat you ask?
 There is soooo much good food to eat.
 It’s a matter of retraining your brain and palette!

-I know some of you are thinking “I didn’t fight my way up the food chain to be a vegetarian” and I totally understand that.
-I’m not advocating you take on vegetarianism.
+I know some of you are thinking “I didn’t fight my way up the food chain to be a vegetarian (or vegan)” and I totally get it.
+I’m not advocating you take on vegetarianism or veganism.
 This was something I wanted to do for me.
 My family chose not to follow suit.
 That’s okay.
-That’s why you’ll find so many recipes on my website that cater to “carnivores”. :)
+I get greatly teased in my family for being vegan.

-Some of you have asked how I came to be a vegetarian and how I got off of refined sugar and sodas, etc. So I thought I’d entertain you with my journey…This is Part 1 of my journey to a healthier lifestyle and if God be willing, you can too.
+Some of you have asked how I came to be a vegetarian, then vegan, so I thought I’d entertain you with my journey…This is Part 1 of my journey to a healthier lifestyle and if God be willing, you can too.

 How Did I Get Off of Soda and Caffeinated Beverages?

 Very good question!
 Three years ago I was a diet Coke fiend.
 I drank it for breakfast, lunch and dinner.
 It became my water.
 My God.
 I couldn’t live without the caffeine.
 It pepped me up.
 It comforted me.
 I thought nothing of it as I sat at my desk working and sucking down my Big Gulp UNTIL I started having fainting spells at any time of the day.
 I figured it was from hypoglycemia.
 However, one day I was in line at Old Navy when I started feeling faint and fell flat to the floor; waking up to several people swooning over me and a nurse asking me questions.
 Besides fainting spells, I was also experiencing other health issues: headaches, hair loss, terrible heartburn, adult acne, extremely tired, severely constipated, (I know, TMI) and other things.